Forty-One Seconds available now!

 Join the Rita Collective email list.

 The idea to form an acoustic world jazz group sparked when bandleader, Dean Keller, heard The Astounding Eyes of Rita by Tunisian oud master, Anouar Brahem in 2010.
 “His disc has such an honesty, warmth, and grace that I had to listen to it over and over.
 I knew then that I needed to find the players to make music like that!”, says Dean.
-The search for the right players took 3 years, but finally in the fall of 2013, The Rita Collective found the right line up of Dean Keller (Dave Rivello Ensemble, Rick Holland Little Big Band) on bass clarinet, Kristen Shiner McGuire (RPO, Nazareth College) on marimba and vibes, Kyle Vock (My Plastic Sun, The Mighty High and Dry) on bass, and Matt Bevan-Perkins (Meg Williams Band, Setbacks, Oliver Haynes’ “Perception”) on altered drum kit.
+The search for the right players took 3 years, but finally in the fall of 2013, The Rita Collective found the right line up of Dean Keller (Dave Rivello Ensemble, Rick Holland Little Big Band) on bass clarinet, Kristen Shiner McGuire (RPO, Nazareth College) on marimba and vibes, and Kyle Vock (My Plastic Sun, The Mighty High and Dry) on bass.
+In 2015, the group welcomed percussionist Joe Parker to the group.

 As individuals, these players have played it all, but as a Collective, they come together in a musical conversation that feels like tea with world leaders at the U.N.
 Drawing melody and language from Tunisia, Uganda, England, Cuba, United States, Ethiopia, and more, the improvisations of the Rita Collective are more than simply Jazz solos, they are melodic interplay, finding the common ground in the diverse music that inspires us.
 Come out to hear the big acoustic world jazz sound of the Rita Collective as they bring their musical journey to a live music venue near you soon.

 To find out where you can hear the Rita Collective live, visit the Performances page.

-Visit the Sounds page to hear recent recordings from The Rita Collective.
+Visit the Media page to hear recent recordings from The Rita Collective.

 The Next Rita Collective Performance: